 - If you purchased your vehicle over 45 days prior, you will need to register your vehicle in person at your local BMV branch.
 You must bring the original title if you have not yet titled the vehicle in your name, along with an Application for Certificate of Title for a Vehicle, or Form 00205, proof of Indiana car insurance, and payment for all registration fees and taxes.
 A Bill of Sale, or Form 44237, is required to register vehicles that do not have an existing title.
 You will receive your plates and stickers after all paperwork is filed and all fees are paid.

 In Indiana, you are not required to register or apply for a permit for a handgun or shotgun.
-That means that a bill of sale is not required, though it is still a good idea to have one for your records.
-You may draft your own, or use one of the templates available online.
-However, each document should feature the following:
+That means that a firearm bill of sale is not required, though it is still a good idea to have one for your records.
+Make sure your gun bill of sale has the following:

 - The buyer’s and seller’s names, contact information, and signatures